 Balanced vs Unbalanced

-At the start Hot (Tip) carries the original signal and Earth (Sleeve) acts like a screen (rather like a TV area cable, it tries to stop signals from escaping and also tries to prevent hums and spikes from getting onto the Hot.
+At the start, the Hot (Tip) carries the original signal and Earth (Sleeve) acts like a screen (rather like a TV area cable, it tries to stop signals from escaping and also tries to prevent hums and spikes from getting onto the signal (Hot).

 At the start Hot (Pin 2) carries the usable signal and Cold (Pin 3) carries the reverse signal.
 The earth (Pin 1) carries a reference voltage of 0 volts.

-The reference 0 voltage is very important as if the voltage at the end of the cable is different from that at the start when the reverse signal is combined with the original you
+The reference 0 voltage is very important as if the voltage at the end of the cable is different from that at the start.
+When the reverse signal is combined with the original not all of the spikes and hum will be removed.